pranavjanjam/fa21-cse110-lab3/.github/ISSUE_TEMPLATE/frontend.md

 ---
 name: Frontend
 about: Issue with frontend
-title: ''
+title: "[FRONTEND]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: pranavjanjam

 ---

-This issue template is for bugs or issues existing in the frontend of the project.
+Template to create issues existing in the backend of the project.